-Mid-semester and final grades are made available to students through their WebAdvisor accounts.
+Midterm and final grades are made available to students through their WebAdvisor accounts.
 No paper grade reports are distributed or mailed unless specifically requested by students.
 Copies of grades are sent to parents only if authorized by the student.
-Students having questions, or needing assistance, should contact the Registrar's Office.
+Students having questions or needing assistance should contact the Registrar's Office.

 Transcripts of Record

-Official transcripts of record should be ordered at the Registrar's Office.
-Transcripts are released only when financial obligations to the college have been met.
-As is stated on each transcript, federal law requires that release of such records be authorized personally by the student concerned, and no third party may legally have access to that record without the student's written consent (by letter or fax (208) 459-5415, not email).
-This stipulation is stated on each transcript.
+Official transcripts of record are ordered through the Registrar's Office.
+Transcripts are released only when financial obligations to the College have been met.
+As stated on each transcript, federal law requires that release of such records be authorized personally by the student.
+No third party may legally have access to that record without the student's written consent.
+Official Transcript Request forms are located online on the Registrar's page or can be accessed through WebAdvisor.

 Individuals or groups of students always have the privilege of petition.
-Academic petitions should be addressed to the Vice President for Academic Affairs or his/her designee.
+Academic petitions should be addressed to the Vice President for Academic Affairs or designee.
 Other petitions should be directed to the appropriate administration officer.
-The Academic Petition Forms can be obtained from the Registrar's office.
+Academic petition forms can be obtained from the Registrar's Office.
 Only completed, timely petitions will be reviewed.
-A student's negligence regarding policies and deadlines stated in the Catalog or other official documents typically does not merit petition approval.
+A student's negligence regarding policies and deadlines stated in the Catalog or other official documents typically do not merit petition approval.

-The following chart indicates the meaning of the grades assigned and the number of quality points given per credit for each grade.
+The following charts indicate the meaning of the grades assigned and the number of quality points given per credit for each grade.
 Students who fail to register or enroll officially are not assigned grades or given credit for a course.

-The grade-point average (GPA) is obtained by dividing the total number of quality points earned by the total number of credits attempted except credits marked P, S, U, W, WA and I, and other credits awarded which do not carry quality points.
-Credits of F are used in the calculation.
+The grade-point average (GPA) is obtained by dividing the total number of quality points earned by the total number of credits attempted, except credits marked P, S, U, W, WA, and I, and other credits awarded which do not carry quality points.
+Credits with the grade of F are used in the calculation.

 Grade Mediation Policy

-If a student believes a course grade was improperly or unfairly assigned, the college has a grade mediation procedure to help resolve the matter.
+If a student believes a course grade was improperly or unfairly assigned, the College has a grade mediation procedure to help resolve the matter.
 The evaluation of a student's academic performance is the sole responsibility of the person appointed to teach or supervise the course.
-A student who questions the validity of a faculty member's final evaluation of his or her academic work should confer with that faculty member within the first six weeks of the next full academic term (i.e., Discussion of fall or winter grades must begin within the first six weeks of spring term, and spring grades within the first six weeks of fall term).
-If the matter cannot be resolved between the faculty member and the student, the student is encouraged to seek the appropriate department or division chair or academic advisor to act as a mediator between the student and faculty member.
+A student who questions the validity of a faculty member's final evaluation of his or her academic work should confer with that faculty member within the first six weeks of the next full academic semester (i.e., discussion of Fall or Winter grades must begin within the first six weeks of Spring semester, and Spring grades within the first six weeks of Fall semester).
+If the matter cannot be resolved between the faculty member and the student, the student should seek the appropriate department or division chair or academic advisor to act as a mediator between the student and faculty member.
 However, the faculty member assigned to teach the course retains the final responsibility for assigning the course grade.
-After the final outcome, if the student and/or person acting as mediator feels that the faculty member in question has been unprofessional in resolving the matter, a letter by either or both persons should be given to the Vice President for Academic Affairs to be put in the file of the faculty member and considered by the Faculty Evaluation Committee as part of the regular evaluation process.
+After the final outcome, if the student and/or mediator feels that the faculty member in question has been unprofessional in resolving the matter, they should send a letter to the Vice President for Academic Affairs to be put in the file of the faculty member and considered by the Faculty Evaluation Committee as part of the regular evaluation process.

-- the department chair (above) and the student's academic advisor help the student prepare a petition for review by a special committee appointed by the Vice President for Academic Affairs in consultation with Curriculum Council, the committee to consist of one member from the faculty member's department or a closely aligned discipline, one faculty member from the division, and one faculty member from outside the division
+- The department chair and the student's academic advisor help the student prepare a petition for review by a special committee appointed by the Vice President for Academic Affairs in consultation with Curriculum Council; the committee shall consist of one member from the faculty member's department or a closely aligned discipline, one faculty member from the division, and one faculty member from outside the division.

-- this special committee will review all available material and speak with people who may have insight into the situation, and will come to some resolution which may include—but is not limited to—changing the grade(s) in question to Pass
+- This special committee will review all available material and speak with people who may have insight into the situation and will come to some resolution that may include—but is not limited to—changing the grade(s) in question to Pass.

-Academic dishonesty includes, but is not limited to, cheating on exams or assignments, plagiarism, ghost writing, buying or using a term paper-exam-project that was not composed by the student turning it in, use of unauthorized notes or information stored in an electronic device during an exam, taking an exam for another student, collaboration on take-home exams where it has been forbidden, or furnishing false or misleading information on any official college form or the college website.
+Academic dishonesty includes, but is not limited to, cheating on exams or assignments, plagiarism, ghost writing, buying or using a term paper, exam, or project that was not composed by the student turning it in, use of unauthorized notes or information during an exam, taking an exam for another student, collaboration on take-home exams when it has been forbidden, or furnishing false or misleading information on any official College form or the College website.

 Plagiarism is the presentation of another's product, words, ideas, or data as one's own work.
 When a student submits work for credit that includes the product, words, ideas, or data of others, the source must be acknowledged by the use of complete, accurate, and specific references, such as footnotes.
 By placing one's name on work submitted for credit, the student certifies the originality of all work not otherwise identified by appropriate acknowledgments.

 A brief report of the incident and penalty imposed will be filed with the professor's department chair and the student's advisor.
-A copy will also be placed in a special file in the Vice President's office, separate from the student's academic file.
+A copy will also be placed in a file in the Vice President for Student Affair's office, separate from the student's academic file.